Klamath Tribes: History

 Klamaths traditionally (and to this day) believe everything anyone needed to live was provided by the Creator in their rich land east of the Cascades.
 They saw success as a reward for virtuous striving and likewise as an assignment of spiritual favor; thus, elders counseled, "Work hard so that people will respect you."

 For thousands of years, the Klamath people survived by their industriousness.
-When the months of long winter nights were upon them, they survived on prudent reserves from the abundant seasons.
+When the months of long winter nights were upon them, they relied on prudent reserves from the abundant seasons.
 Toward the end of March, when supplies dwindled, large fish surged up the Williamson, Sprague, and Lost River.
 On the Sprague River, where Gmok'am'c first began the tradition, the Klamath's still celebrate the Return of C'waam (Lost River sucker (Deltistes luxatus)) Ceremony.

-The Klamath bands were bound together by ties of loyalty and family.
+The Klamath bands were bound together by ties of loyalty, family, and food.
 They lived along the Klamath Marsh, on the banks of Agency Lake, near the mouth of the Lower Williamson River, on Pelican Bay, beside the Link River, and in the uplands of the Sprague River Valley.

 The most distinctive feature of pre-contact Klamath culture, compared with other Native American societies, was their individualistic rather than purely communal concept of wealth.
 Anthropologist Robert Spencer in "The Native Americans" asserts that among the Klamaths, "A basic goal was wealth and the prestige derived from it ...
 The wealth quest was individual.
 Persons of 'good' reputation worked to produce and to enhance their social status."
 Historian Floy Pepper asserts that this set up Klamaths to do relatively well upon contact with white settlers, because "The Klamaths readily accepted certain aspects of the new culture.
 To work hard, to gain material possessions, to be practical were virtues of both worlds."